COVID-19 is the global pandemic of the generation.

 Living in the time of COVID-19, our understanding of self-care and its role in the workplace is evolving rapidly.
 Here are five lessons about self-care that the nonprofit sector is increasingly acknowledging and looking for ways to adopt:

-The implications of renewed or compounded trauma on the social sector is real in the day-to-day.
+The implications of renewed or compounded trauma on the social sector are real in the day-to-day.
 The experience of trauma is triggered daily by social isolation and bad news, such as:

 The experience of trauma is compounded further for individuals entering unsafe or resource-strained working conditions while in fear of risking personal health or suffering professional consequences.
 Indeed, COVID-19 confirmed a tangible need for personal protective equipment (PPE) to protect first responders and essential workers, even in mission areas we never thought of before, like food banks and homeless shelters — and we are learning that protection from the mental and emotional strain of working in crisis is equally critical.